opennetworkinglab/aether-docs/developer/aiabhw.rst

 Determine which is the interface that has L3 connectivity to the eNodeB -- this will be ``DATA_IFACE`` in the configuration later.
-If the eNodeB will also be connected to the local network, then this is just the server’s primary interface.
+If the eNodeB will also be connected to the local network, then this is just the server's primary interface.
 If the eNodeB will be connected via an isolated L2/L3 network segment, then ``DATA_IFACE`` refers to the server interface on that network.
 Remember this interface for later.